-Objective 2: In 2019, more than 800 progeny from earlier crosses performed by Dr. Sherman were screened at the EARC nursery in Sidney, MT in hill plots.
+Objective 2 and 3: In 2019, more than 800 progeny from earlier crosses performed by Dr. Sherman were screened at the EARC nursery in Sidney, MT in hill plots.
 These plots were assessed for disease severity (1-7 scale) and DON.
 Approximate heading dates were also noted so that lines with the later planting dates could be eliminated.
 Of these progeny, 19 lines showing promise were planted as 10 ft 2-row plots and 154 were repeated as hill plots in 2020.
 Additionally, 36 lines that have been screened since 2017 were planted in 2-row plots and the 2-row NAM population consisting of 352 lines were planted as hill plots.
 As of mid-July, some of the later lines have yet to flower, but once that occurs an application of F. graminearum conidia will be performed.
 Disease evaluations will begin in late July and harvest in mid-August.

-Objective 3: In 2019, several incidences of FHB occurred both in the northeast and south central parts of Montana.
+Objective 4: In 2019, several incidences of FHB occurred both in the northeast and south central parts of Montana.
 We either traveled to these areas for plant collection or samples were sent by collaborators.
 Some of the sampled fields had DON accumulation as high as 22 ppm.
 We isolated 252 Fusarium spp. from these samples, single spored them for purity, and are currently identifying them both morphologically and by gene sequencing.
-Twenty-five lines from this collection were used to make cornspawn and conidial suspensions for the 2020 field season.